minghinshi/Factors/README.md

 # Factors
  A game about factoring numbers.
+The original game is [Wallprime](https://play.google.com/store/apps/details?id=com.baton.wallprime).

 # Rough plans
 - Move the game to Godot